DTM9025/musicroom/README.md

 ### Building Touhou Music Room for Release

 **NOTE:** Like above, be sure to have the same  *C/C++ → Code Generation → Runtime Library* option for all projects in the solution as the ones you used for the libraries.
+If you used the prebuilt libraries the defaults should be okay.

 **NOTE:** Be sure to target the same Windows SDK and Platform Toolset as before.